nbrest/kamehouse/kamehouse-mobile/README.md

 # Development:

 ## Test in computer using browser
-- Setup local apache httpd to serve the mobile app frontend code on [http://localhost:9989/kame-house-mobile/settings.html](http://localhost:9989/kame-house-mobile/settings.html) and deploy the changes with `deploy-kamehouse-dev.sh`
+- Setup local apache httpd to serve the mobile app frontend code on [http://localhost:9989/kame-house-mobile/settings.html](http://localhost:9989/kame-house-mobile/settings.html) and deploy the changes with `deploy-kamehouse-dev.sh -m mobile -s`
 - This is the fastest way to test ui changes to the mobile app or test my javascript logic that runs differently for native mobile app, but it won't be able to connect to the backend server to test any interaction with the backend.
 For interactions with the backend, I need to upload the apk to my phone and test from my phone.
 There's no way to test that from my dev laptop directly
 - Load the page with ?mockCordova=true&logLevel=trace parameter to mock cordova calls [http://localhost:9989/kame-house-mobile/settings.html?mockCordova=true&logLevel=trace](http://localhost:9989/kame-house-mobile/settings.html?mockCordova=true&logLevel=trace)
 - I can add the url parameter mockCordova=true to any page I load in the browser and test the mobile functionality with mocked cordova for any page, not just the mobile settings page.
 For example [http://localhost:9989/kame-house/vlc-player.html?mockCordova=true](http://localhost:9989/kame-house/vlc-player.html?mockCordova=true)